rajkram/newsalerts/README.md

 * Hit Enter to choose [a `LOCAL` deployment](https://docs.mongodb.com/realm/admin/deployment-models-and-regions/#deployment-models), the default configuration for this application.
 A `LOCAL` deployment will deploy the Realm application in the specific [cloud region](https://docs.mongodb.com/realm/admin/deployment-models-and-regions/#stitch-regions) specified in the previous step.
 Conversely, a `GLOBAL` deployment will host the Realm application in every region that Realm currently supports.
 * Select development for app environment.
 * The `realm-cli` will then import and deploy your application onto the Realm runtime.
 Note - It will take few minutes to deploy the application.

+# Create Data API Key

+* Click Data API on the left nav bar and click Create API Key on the top right corner to create a new key
+* Enter any valid key name and click Generate API Key.
+* Write the api-key value down and store is securely.
+* Edit find5news_alerts.js file located under /news-alerts/functions and update 'api-key' under config to the key value that you noted in the previous step.